spaceship-prompt/spaceship-prompt/CONTRIBUTING.md

 # Contributing

-First of all, thank you for contibuting.
-Any contribution is higly appreciated and welcome.
+First of all, thank you for contributing.
+Any contribution is highly appreciated and welcome.

 ## Philosophy

 There's a simple philosophy behind the Spaceship:

-* **Show only what's needed.** The prompt should not be overloaded, it show only what user needs at the moment (current directory, git branch, etc).
+* **Show only what's needed.** The prompt should not be overloaded, it shows only what user needs at the moment (current directory, git branch, etc).
 * **Work out of the box.** The prompt should work right after installation without any additional configuration.
 Install it and use it.
-* **Be configurable.** It works without configuration, but if configuraiton is needed, it provides easy-to-use interface for customization.
+* **Be configurable.** It works without configuration, but if a configuration is needed, it provides an easy-to-use interface for customization.

 Please, keep this simple rules in mind while you're contributing to Spaceship.